On unipotent and nilpotent pieces for classical groups: special pieces

-Let $\rc$ be a special unipotent (resp. nilpotent) class in $G$ (resp. $\Lg$).
-We define the corresponding special piece $\cS_{\rc}$ to be the subset of $\cU_G$ (resp. $\cN_\Lg$) consisting of all elements in the closure of $\rc$ which are not in the closure of any special unipotent (resp. nilpotent) class $\rc'< \rc$ (see \cite{Lu7} when $p=1$).
+Let $\rc$ be a special unipotent class (resp. nilpotent orbit) in $G$ (resp. $\Lg$).
+We define the corresponding special piece $\cS_{\rc}$ to be the subset of $\cU_G$ (resp. $\cN_\Lg$) consisting of all elements in the closure of $\rc$ which are not in the closure of any special unipotent class (resp. nilpotent orbit) $\rc'< \rc$ (see \cite{Lu7} when $p=1$).
 We show that a special piece is a union of unipotent (resp. nilpotent) pieces (for unipotent case, see also \cite{Lu8}).
 Hence $\cU_G$ (resp. $\cN_\Lg$) is partitioned into special pieces $\cS_\rc$ indexed by special unipotent (resp. nilpotent) classes $\rc$ (when $p\neq 2$, this follows from \cite{Lu7}).
 In the remainder of this subsection assume $p=2$.